garden20/couchapp-settings/README.md

 couchapp-settings
 =================

-Reusable widget to set couchapp settings based on a json-schema
+Reusable widget to set couchapp settings based on a json-schema.